 To the right of the feature stories is the Campus Beauty Photo.
 The purpose of this section is to give visitors an idea of what it's like to experience the OSU campus.
 Our research has shown that our Corvallis campus location is our strongest recruiting asset with prospective students, and it is also the bond to which our alumni are most attached.
 By integrating the campus experience with the home page, we're leveraging our greatest asset.
 Clicking the photo launches a slideshow of strong images that show off OSU's campus and locations.
 These updates can be changed seasonally.
 Our University Marketing office will select and update the imagery in this space, and will field any questions or suggestions about the content of this area.

 Below our feature stories, users will find a customizable content area.
 This area gives Oregon State's major audiences the chance to customize their home page experience.
-Important information for each of these five key audiences is curated by teams of subject matter experts (SMEs), with the assistance of Web Communications.
+Important information for each of these five key audiences is curated by teams of subject matter experts (SMEs), with the assistance of Interactive Communications.

 News items featured in this section must be up-to-date, relevant, have a broad appeal and illustrate Oregon State's strengths.
 Emphasis will be given to stories that are likely to garner national attention, as well as those that highlight the Strategic Plan and the IMC.
 Consideration will be given in this section to the goal of recruiting high-achieving students and making an impact on young Oregon State alumni.
 News content is curated by the Office of News and Research Communications.

 Events that appear on the home page calendar should have a broad, university-wide appeal with a particular focus on students, IMC messaging and the Strategic Plan.
 All events must be open to the general public, and most should take place on the OSU campus.
-Events are selected by Web Communications and University Events from the main OSU calendars.
+Events are selected by Interactive Communications and University Events from the main OSU calendars.

 This section highlights active, dynamic websites on campus that have a university-wide appeal and a strong correspondence to IMC messaging and the Strategic Plan.
 They can feature events, programs, or important information for the university.
 Featured sites rotate throught the top tier pages, and a subset of these sites is curated for the home page.
-Contact Web Communications to submit a featured site.
+Contact Interactive Communications to submit a featured site.

 Footer navigation reflects links that appear in the expanded menus in the top banner of the home page, plus contact information and links to our social networks.
 Like the banner of the home page, our intention is to make this footer available for inclusion in websites accross campus.